Birth Control Pill and Birth Control Patch by Ray Sahelian, M.D.

 include the results of a study in women aged 15-to-44 indicating a higher risk

 of clots than for women using birth control pills.
-The blood clots could
+These could

 potentially lead to a lung embolism.